Academic - Director

 My teaching at Oxford includes the Sociology of Japanese Society and Research Methods for Japanese Studies.

 I am a cultural and intellectual historian in the Faculty of History and the School of Interdisciplinary Area Studies at Oxford.
 Upon completing Year 10 in secondary school, I had a number of very different professions, including work as a mountain guide in the Fjordlands of New Zealand.
 Later, I helped start-up businesses in the first years of the new Russian Federation, during which time I also helped establish new continuing education programs, incorporating Japanese studies, for adults.
-My various living experiences as a youth, including a long period as a homeless person, led me to

 Academic - Affiliate